ring0-c0d3-br34k3r/APTX4869/README.md

 - **Reboot-Resistant**: The rootkit remains active and invisible until a complete system reboot is performed.

-- ""More advanced techniques to be integrated soon.""
+- *More advanced techniques to be integrated soon.*

 ### Final Point
 APTX4869 is designed for highly advanced persistence and stealth in Windows environments.
 Once loaded, it can be removed only through reboot, making it a formidable rootkit for long-term control over compromised systems.
 This driver is continually evolving, with more stealth and persistence features being developed for future releases.